juhana/hugo-by-example/_pages/basics/Hugo_Compiler.md

 Working this way can waste disk space if you have several copies of the library files on your computer.
-It's more effecient to keep the library files in one place, and then tell the compiler where to look for them when you *\#include* them in your source code.
+It's more effecient to keep the library files in one place, and then tell the compiler where to look for them when you `#include` them in your source code.

 You can tell the compiler where certain files are kept by adding a bit of code on the command line (like the switches above).

-Currently there are six 'directories' that the Hugo compiler understands on the command line
+Currently there are six "directories" that the Hugo compiler understands on the command line:

 | Directory Name | Files found there                                                       |
 |----------------|-------------------------------------------------------------------------|